 AAS Atomic Absorption Spectroscopy.
 It is one of the standard laboratory quantitative method for iron measurement that involves atomization, irradiation and detection of the target analyte by the means of absorption.

-closeness of an analytic result to an actual result.
+Accuracy closeness of an analytic result to an actual result.
 It is used to refer to both trueness and precision.
-Accuracy consumers and ensure fair practices in the food trade.
-It was established and is maintained by Food &

 Bias difference between expected and measured result due to systematic error of the measurement.

-Codex Alimentarius harmonized international food standards, quidelines and codes of practice to protect the health of the cv Coefficient of Variation.
-It is calculated by dividing the standard deviation with the mean of your repeated measurements. $CV = Standard deviation / Mean \times 100\%$ .
-CV is observed due to random errors of the measurements.
+Codex Alimentarius harmonized international food standards, guidelines and codes of practice to protect the health of the consumers and ensure fair practices in the food trade.
+It was established and is maintained by Food & Agriculture Organization (FAO) and World Health Organization (WHO).
+CV Coefficient of Variation.
+It is calculated by dividing the standard deviation with the mean of your repeated measurements.
+CV = Standard deviation / Mean x 100%.
+CV is observed due to random errors of the measurement.

-Agriculture Organization (FAO) and World Health Organization (WHO).

-surement.

 Dilution mixing of dry solid sample with water to bring the solid sample into the liquid state for injection into the reagent vial.
 Dilution is also recommended with concentrated liquid samples to fit to the measurement range of iCheck Iron.
 The iCheck Iron measurement result obtained with the diluted sample must be multiplied with the dilution factor, in order to get the concentration value of iron in the solid or concentrated sample before dilution.
 The dilution factor is calculated by dividing the volume into which the sample was diluted with the weight of the solid or concentrated sample.

-uniformity of a substance or a uniform distribution of one substance within the other.
-Homogeneity and 50 mg/kg.
-In fish and soy sauce the intrinsic iron content may be between 0 mg/L and up to 100 mg/L.

-IS0 International Organization for Standardization

-Intrinsic iron natural iron present in organic samples.
-In wheat flour the intrinsic iron content may be between 10 mg/kg an average value of a set of values.
-It is calculated by summing up the values and dividing the sum with the Mean number of values.

-the extent to which a measurement procedure gives the same results each time it is repeated under identi-Precision cal conditions (repeatability) and variable conditions (reproducibility).

-a measure of the amount by which each value deviates from the mean of all values.
-Standard deviation accepted reference value.

-Trueness closeness of agreement between the arithmetic mean of a large number of test results and the true or the doubt that exists about the result of any measurement.
-It combines the random error (CV) and the sys-Uncertainty of measurement tematic error (bias) following the equation: uncertainty = bias $+ 1.96 \times CV$ .
+Homogeneity uniformity of a substance or a uniform distribution of one substance within the other.
+ISO International Organization for Standardization Intrinsic iron natural iron present in organic samples.
+In wheat flour the intrinsic iron content may be between 10 mg/kg and 50 mg/kg.
+In fish and soy sauce the intrinsic iron content may be between 0 mg/L and up to 100 mg/L. Mean an average value of a set of values.
+It is calculated by summing up the values and dividing the sum with the number of values.
+Precision the extent to which a measurement procedure gives the same results each time it is repeated under identical conditions (repeatability) and variable conditions (reproducibility).
+Standard deviation a measure of the amount by which each value deviates from the mean of all values.
+Trueness closeness of agreement between the arithmetic mean of a large number of test results and the true or accepted reference value.
+Uncertainty of measurement the doubt that exists about the result of any measurement.
+It combines the random error (CV) and the systematic error (bias) following the equation: uncertainty = bias + 1.96 x CV.
 The uncertainty of measurement gives the result a range and there is 95% confidence that the true value lies within that range.
 Validation an analytical procedure performed with the objective to demonstrate that the analytical method is suitable for its intended purpose.
 During validation accuracy, precision, trueness, specificity and sensitivity of the analytical method for a certain analyte in a certain matrix is assessed.
 Variability a measure of the spread of a set of values from the reference or the mean value.